legion-platform/legion/docs/source/tutorials_wine.rst

 ====================
-MLFlow Wine quality
+MLFlow
 ====================

-In this tutorial you step by step will learn how to train, pack and deploy your model from scratch by using Legion Platform.
+In this tutorial you will learn how to Train, Package and Deploy a model from scratch on Legion.
+Once deployed, the model serves RESTful requests, and makes a prediction when provided user input.

+Legion's :ref:`EDI <edi-server-description>` server performs Train, Package, and Deploy operations for you, using its REST API.

 .. _tutorials_wine-req:

 ~~~~~~~~~~~~~~~~~~~
-Requirements
+Prerequisites
 ~~~~~~~~~~~~~~~~~~~

-- You must have the Legion Platform deployed in a cluster;
+- Legion cluster (:ref:`installation <installation-prereqs>`)
-- :ref:`MLFlow <mod_dev_using_mlflow-section>` and :term:`docker <Docker REST API Packaging Toolchain Integration>` toolchain integrations must be installed;
+- :ref:`MLFlow <mod_dev_using_mlflow-section>` and :term:`REST API Packager` (installed by default)
-- :term:`Legion CLI` is installed locally or :term:`Plugin for JupyterLab` is installed locally or in the cloud;
+- :term:`Legion CLI` or :term:`Plugin for JupyterLab` (installation instructions: :ref:`CLI <legion_cli-install>`, :ref:`Plugin <jupyter_plugin-install>`)
-- You should be authorized at :ref:`edi-server-description`;
+- JWT token from EDI (:ref:`instructions <edi-server-auth>`)
+- Google Cloud Storage bucket on Google Compute Platform
+- GitHub repository and an ssh key to connect to it

 ~~~~~~~~~~~~~~~~~~~
 Tutorial
 ~~~~~~~~~~~~~~~~~~~

-To train, pack and deploy model you need to interact with :ref:`edi-server-description` server.
-This server provides REST API.
-You can use it directly or using different tools.

-You have two options for such tools to complete this tutorial:

-1. With using :term:`Legion CLI` command-line tool;
-2. With using :term:`Plugin for JupyterLab`;

-In this tutorial, you will learn how-to:
+In this tutorial, you will learn how to:

-1. :ref:`Create MLFlow project <tutorials_wine-create-project>`;
+1. :ref:`Create an MLFlow project <tutorials_wine-create-project>`
-2. :ref:`Manage connections for the project <tutorials_wine-manage-connections>`;
+2. :ref:`Setup Connections <tutorials_wine-manage-connections>`
-3. :ref:`Train a model of the project <tutorials_wine-train>`;
+3. :ref:`Train a model <tutorials_wine-train>`
-4. :ref:`Pack the trained model <tutorials_wine-pack>`;
+4. :ref:`Package the model <tutorials_wine-pack>`
-5. :ref:`Deploy the packed model <tutorials_wine-deploy>`;
+5. :ref:`Deploy the packaged model <tutorials_wine-deploy>`
-6. :ref:`Use the deployed model <tutorials_wine-use>`;
+6. :ref:`Use the deployed model <tutorials_wine-use>`

 This tutorial uses a dataset to predict the quality of the wine based on quantitative features like the wine’s "fixed acidity", "pH", "residual sugar", and so on.
 The dataset is from `UCI’s machine learning repository <https://archive.ics.uci.edu/ml/datasets/Wine+Quality>`_.

-The final code can be found at `GitHub <https://github.com/legion-platform/legion-examples/tree/master/mlflow/sklearn/wine>`_.
+Code for the tutorial is available on `GitHub <https://github.com/legion-platform/legion-examples/tree/master/mlflow/sklearn/wine>`_.

 .. _tutorials_wine-create-project: